Updated: 14/10/2024

 Hurling gloves are made to protect the wearer’s hands while playing and can provide a bit more grip.
 Normally, you’d wear it on your dominant hand.

 If you're thinking of participating in some GAA sports, then having the right clothing and accessories is a must!
-You can read our handy guide for some guidance on what to wear, whether you're all-new to the sport or just need some inspiration.
+You can read our handy guide for some inspiration on what to wear, whether you're all-new or just need some hints.

 Thanks to its popularity in Ireland, there are over 2,200 GAA clubs that participate in GAA sports.